sparklit/flot/API.md

 "minBorderMargin" controls the default minimum  margin around the border - it's used to make sure that points aren't  accidentally clipped by the canvas edge so by default the value is computed from the point radius.

+"tickEdge" tells the tick drawing process how you want the surrounding edge ticks to show up.
+Defaults to false.
+It may be set to a boolean or an object with "top", "right", "bottom" and "left" boolean properties.

 "markings" is used to draw simple lines and rectangular areas in the background of the plot.
 You can either specify an array of ranges on